Renew Your EFP

 4. You will be assigned an EFP technician in your area who can help you through the workbook.
 Please note this can take up to 2 weeks.

-5. When completing an online or paper workbook, use your original paper/binder EFP as a reference.
+5. When completing an online workbook, use your original paper/binder EFP as a reference.

-8. When your EFP is finished and your Action Plan is developed, submit it to your technician for review and feedback.
+7. When your EFP is finished and your Action Plan is developed, submit it to your EFP technician for review and feedback.

-9. Once your EFP is approved, you will receive a Letter of Completion.
+8. Once your EFP is approved, you will receive a Letter of Completion and Certificate.

 Alberta Environmental Farm Plan